 About the project

-We are currently assessing the potential to develop a wind farm in the Baynton area, approximately 70km north of Melbourne in Victoria.
-The proposed Baynton Wind Farm would be installed on a site stretching several kilometres along the Ben More range between the towns of Amphitheatre and Lexton.
+We are currently investigating the possibility to develop a wind farm in the Amphitheatre area in central Victoria.
+The proposed Ben More Wind Farm would be installed on a site stretching several kilometres along the Ben More range between the towns of Amphitheatre and Lexton.

 Initial studies suggest that the site is well suited for the development of a wind farm.
-Wind speeds in the area ideal for harnessing this renewable energy source.
-Current estimates suggest that the wind farm would produce enough clean energy to provide power to approximately 70,000 Victorian homes.
+Wind speeds across the range are ideal for harnessing this renewable energy source.
+Current estimates suggest that the wind farm would produce enough clean energy to provide power to approximately 80,000 Victorian homes.

 What opportunities are there for community input into this proposal?

 We have a proud history of developing positive long-term relationships with the communities in which we work.
 We see this is a two-way process.
 Gaining local knowledge and understanding community views will be

 important considerations for us in undertaking the various technical studies and assessing the potential of the site to host a wind farm.
 We are committed to involving the community throughout the development process and we undertake to provide information in a timely and transparent manner.

 We expect that the local community will have a range of views about this project and we anticipate that these views will allow us to develop the best project possible.

 There are a number of ways that you can gain information on the project and contribute to the development process, including:

 - The windfarm website www.windfarms.net.au will provide regular updates on the development of the project and will provide up to date information on the proposal at this website